qlaboudigue/pownMyApp/README.md

 - CSRF :
 Definition : CSRF is a type of malicious exploit of a website where unauthorized commands are submitted from a user that the web application trusts.
 Action / Test :  Nothing is basically implemented at first sight making the app vulnerable to CSRF attack.
-The counter solution has been implemented line 36 => 45, line 84 => 85 and line 129 => 131 in login.php
+The counter solution has been implemented line 36 => 45, line 84 => 85 and line 129 => 131 in login.php.
+Theses lines have been commented out to answer the assignment.
-Counter : The solution consists in creation a one-time token, insert it into a hidden field whose value is the token.
+Counter : The solution consists in creating a one-time token, insert it into a hidden field whose value is the token.
 When the form is submitted, we check if the token exists and we compare its value with the stored one.

   1) $_SESSION['token'] = md5(uniqid(mt_rand(), true)); // Create a token and store it as a session variable.
   2) Line 129 => 131 : Since html balises does not appear in Read.me, guest is invited to go through the mentionned lines.